dOvObu/simple_script_maker/README.md

 ## TODO
 - complete GUI to create event trees (C# wpf)
-- connect it to SQLite database
+- connect it to SQLite db